-Sherwin Williams’ Krypton (SW6427) is a cool blue gray paint.
+Sherwin Williams Krypton (SW6427) is a cool blue gray paint.
 It is one of those particular blue paints with strong gray undertones.
-If you like a coastal feel to a room without overdoing it, this shade of pale blue adds a touch of nautical vibes without being too harsh.
+If you like a coastal feel to a room without overdoing it, this shade of soft blue adds a touch of nautical vibes without being too in your face!

 **Keep reading to see how we used Krypton, including real life unedited photos of our home with the paint color!